rafaelsales/smooth_queue/README.md

      - You can use custom job fetcher plugins, but then you're giving up on the extraordinary reliability that Mike Perham has implemented for Sidekiq.
 This gets even worse if you pay for Sidekiq Pro, because it has even more reliable fetch, but you would be overriding it
-     - If you pay for Sidekiq Enterprise, you can try to use the Limiter, but it's very unpredicted and inneficient to achieve flow control
+     - If you pay for Sidekiq Enterprise, you can try to use the Limiter, but its algorithm is unfair and inneficient as rate limiter

    - Resque and Sidekiq: Create multiple queues and launch one Resque/Sidekiq process per queue that you want to limit, so that you can specify the number of workers that will be available for that queue.
 There are two disadvantages